In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 WHAT

-DOCUMENTED EVIDENCE DID MARTIN GARCIA, DVM, IGNORE?
+DOCUMENTED EVIDENCE DID MARTIN GARCIA, IGNORE?

 -- GARCIA IGNORED